BigLebowskii/ai-voice-assistant/README.md

 # AI Voice Assistant

-A full-stack voice assistant application that leverages LiveKit for real-time communication, OpenAI for intelligent responses, and a PostgreSQL database for data persistence.
+A voice assistant application that leverages LiveKit for real-time communication, OpenAI for intelligent responses, and a PostgreSQL database for data persistence.

 ## Features